Profile image

 • R v TD (Old Bailey) – Junior counsel in missing body murder trial.
 Ongoing

 • R v MR (Old Bailey) – Junior counsel in murder trial where 14-year-old charged with joint enterprise stabbing at a birthday party.
-Ongoing
+After a trial of 19 weeks, MR was acquitted.

 • R v HS (Old Bailey) – Junior counsel in murder trial where 17-year-old charged with stabbing of local drug dealer.
 HS asserted self-defence.
 Complex medical, pathologist, and toxicologist evidence.
-HS acquitted on murder and manslaughter.
+HS was acquitted.

 • R v IR (Cambridge CC) – Junior counsel in murder trial where 16-year-old charged with murder.
-IR was acquitted on murder and manslaughter.
+IR was acquitted.

 • R v PMK (Old Bailey) – Junior counsel in murder trial concerning torture-killing of celebrity Turkish DJ.
 PMK was acquitted on murder and manslaughter.